-Ask ChatGPT for the best HVAC company in Las Vegas, and it'll give you a name.
-Ask Gemini for a good waxing salon in Dallas, and it'll recommend one.
-These AI assistants aren't guessing.
-They're synthesizing signals from across the web and making a judgment call about who deserves to be mentioned.
+Ask ChatGPT for the best HVAC company in Las Vegas, and it may give you a short list.
+Ask Gemini for a good waxing salon in Dallas, and it may recommend one.
+These AI assistants synthesize signals from across the web and make a judgment call about who deserves to be mentioned.

 Generative Engine Optimization is the practice of influencing that judgment call.
 It's about making sure that when an AI is asked about businesses like yours, your name comes up.